Running a VM on a Linux system

 - Local Disk Space - You are advised not to place your VM disk image in your network mounted home directory.
 This will give less than optimal performance and you are likely to run out of space with your limited disk quota.
 Instead, we will create a directory for your use on the local disk, typically /home/username.
 Please note that this local /home filesystem lives on the local workstation drive.
 As a result, it is not backed up in any way so you are responsible for backing up any critical files you have in the VM.
 In addition, the /home filesystem is only accessible from this one workstation and not over the network on other systems.

 - VirtualBox Configuration - You will first need to change the default Virtual Machine Folder, which is where the VM disk images are stored.
-The default is a "VirtualBox VMs" folder in your default, network-mounted home directory.
+The default is a "VirtualBox VMs" folder in your default, network-mounted home directory on the RHEL Unified workstations.
 You should change that to be under the local /home/username folder (eg. /home/username/VirtualBox VMs) by starting virtualbox and going to File > General > Default Machine Folder.

 - Virtual Machine Disk Image Creation - Once you have VirtualBox installed and configured and you have the Windows media and license, you are ready to create your VM.
 Just run virtualbox and click on the New icon and answer the questions to create the virtual disk image.
 We recommend using dynamic allocation of the VM space.

 - OS Installation - Once the VM is created, you now need to install the OS.
-If you have a boot CD or DVD you can probably just insert it and power on the VM to boot from it.
 If you have downloaded an .iso file you want to boot from, you can specify that by going to Settings > Storage > Optical Drive > Click the Disk pulldown > Choose Virtual Optical Disk File.
 Browse to the iso file to attach.
 Then, just power on the VM to boot from it.

 - OS Configuration - Once you have the OS installed, it will be up to you to manage the installation.
 You should be able to install the software you need, manage accounts, etc. If you have trouble with any of this and need help, please submit a service request and we will try to help.